ngecom/ngbilling/README.md

   * Asset Management that supports DID numbers and Serial Number of Devices.
   * Agents And Commissions.
   * Company Hierarchies.
+  * Add your own custom fields and Validation through configuration.

 # Supported Features in Base version
   * Configurable Framework with plugin extentions.